Hey! You know what’s fun? Ranking things!

 Let’s combine those two things!

-In the first part of this exercise, we through the scoring system and explanation for this project, and we apologize in advance if our metrics are unfair and your favourite place isn’t included.
+In the first part of this exercise, we went through the scoring system and explanation for this project, and we apologize in advance if our metrics are unfair and your favourite place isn’t included.
 Our stomachs can only fit so many burgers and our scoring system can only prioritize so many Good Burger Elements.

 But now it’s time to announce the Top 10 burgers in the city.
 So let’s go.